Everything You’re Doing To Heal Is Why You Can’t Move On

 And this is not a pressure call.

-It’s a focused conversation where I help you see the exact thing that’s been keeping your loop alive — the piece you can’t see from inside it.
+It's a focused conversation where I help you identify the exact Blind Spot that's been keeping your pattern alive — the meaning you can't see while you're still living inside it.

 If I can help, I’ll show you the next step.